What are the three types of anemometer ?

 3.A hot-wire anemometer:

-Measures wind speed by using a slender wire that an electric current heats.
-When wind passes over the wire, it cools, altering the wire’s electrical resistance.
-We use this variation in resistance to compute wind speed.
-Hot-wire anemometers are very sensitive.
-They can measure low wind speeds accurately.
-This makes them useful in research and development.
+The device measures wind speed with a thin wire that heats up from an electric current.
+When wind blows over the wire, it cools down.
+This cooling changes the wire’s electrical resistance.
+We use this change in resistance to calculate wind speed.

 Below are comprehensive descriptions of the three types of anemometers: